monsterkodi/karg/README.md

 args = require('kargs') """

 scriptname
+    additional  . ? unnamed arguments . **
     anOption    . ? some description  . = default
     boolean     . ? -b to turn it on  . = false
     switch      . ? -s to turn it off . = true
     invisible                         . = hidden

 additional help topic
     some help